AngieYi/Ship_Movements_On_3D_Earth/README.md

 4. draw a sphere and texture mapping water/ocean png to the sphere, to highlight the water area, since water is more reflactive than earth.

-5. draw a sphere and texture mapping water/ocean png to the sphere, to hightlight the mountain area, it's called bump map.
+5. draw a sphere and texture mapping a bumpping earth map jpg to the sphere, to hightlight the mountain area, it's called bump map.

 More details refer to: http://blog.mastermaps.com/2013/09/creating-webgl-earth-with-threejs.html